wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

     *   (c) seek advice from the Māori Advisory Committee on any matter related to the application:

-    *   (d) seek advice from any person on any aspect of---
+    *   (d) seek advice or information from any person on any aspect of---

         *   (i) an application for a marine consent; or